International Exhibition of Calligraphy: National Union of Calligraphers

 On May 14, 2008, the National Union of Calligraphers was established at the International Exhibition of Calligraphy.
-The handwritten charter with many famous Russian calligraphers' signatures testifies to the Union's birth.
-Under the Charter the Union aims at revival of the art of calligraphy in Russia, creating conditions for its development and admitting everybody who is willing to learn the beauty of writing.
+The handwritten charter, with many famous Russian calligraphers' signatures, testifies to the Union's birth.
+Under the Charter, the Union aims at the revival of the art of calligraphy in Russia, creating conditions for its development, and admitting everybody who is willing to learn the beauty of writing.
 Petr Chobitko was elected Chairman of the Union with Alexey Shaburov as its president.

-The most outstanding Union's masterpiece is the Handwritten Constitution of the Russian Federation performed by Pyotr Chobitko in person.
-It is stored at Contemporary Museum of Calligraphy.
-Miniature copies of the piece have been prepared as gift editions.
+The Union's masterpiece is the Handwritten Constitution of the Russian Federation, scribed by Pyotr Chobitko.
+It is stored at the Contemporary Museum of Calligraphy.
+Miniature copies have been prepared as gift editions.